olehermanse/website/content/unix/inline_react.md

 ```

 Run the build command again, `npm run build`, to make sure you haven't introduced any errors.
-The resulting `index.html` should look identical, we haven’t made any changes to the content, but the build system is now ready to build a React app written in JSX and ES6.
+The resulting `index.html` should look identical, we haven't made any changes to the content, but the build system is now ready to build a React app written in JSX and ES6.

 ---

 ### React app with Material-UI components

-I’ve created a simple example project to show how this build system works with JSX and Material-UI code.
+I've created a simple example project to show how this build system works with JSX and Material-UI code.
 Feel free to [download from GitHub](https://github.com/olehermanse/ReactCalculator) and experiment yourself.
 Teaching React or Material-UI is outside the scope of this tutorial.
 Excellent documentation is available for both, see the links below.